-Unvaccinated, partially vaccinated, and Filipino nationals whose vaccination status cannot be verified are required to undergo home-based quarantine or quarantine at a declared accommodation until the release of their negative RT-PCR test taken on the 5th day from date of arrival.
+Unvaccinated, partially vaccinated, and Filipino nationals whose vaccination status cannot be verified are required to undergo home-based quarantine or quarantine at a declared accommodation until the release of their negative RT-PCR test taken on the 5th day from the date of arrival.

 While waiting for the scheduled test and release of results, non-OFWs and non-Filipino passengers arriving in the Philippines are required to hold a confirmed booking in a hotel accredited by Tourism and Health Agencies.